As esports watchdog tackles widespread match-fixing, critics fear it can’t do the job

 “[ESIC is] sort of pulled between these two worlds of working with Interpol and the FBI to put together these legally binding criminal cases, where their original mandate is more that they’re supposed to work with tournament organizers to stop cheaters and match-fixers from playing [competitive] video games,” Moore said.
 “We have evidence of people conspiring to commit match fixing, and while that wouldn’t hold up in a court of law, I don’t think from the perspective of a private company running esports events you need to reach that [standard] to protect the integrity of your game.”

-In a statement to The Post, Hanna defended the Commission’s standards.
+In a statement to The Post, Hanna defended the commission’s standards.
 “As a regulatory body, ESIC issues sanctions that have legal consequences while often also significantly impacting peoples’ careers, aspirations, reputations and ability to earn a living,” he wrote.
 “ESIC requires the achievement of a high evidentiary standard before it takes action.
 ESIC is also committed to the principles of natural justice and will not, therefore, make arbitrary decisions based on circumstantial evidence.”

 ‘It just feels like we’re honestly back to square one’

 For months, esports fans, players and journalists have been mostly deferential to ESIC.
-In September of 2020, the Commission garnered acclaim when it released a landmark ruling on coaches in “Counter-Strike” taking advantage of an in-game exploit.
-The Commission’s report was the culmination of a months-long investigation by Michal Slowinski, an esports referee, and Steve Dudenhoeffer, a software development manager at ESEA.
+In September 2020, the commission garnered acclaim when it released a landmark ruling on coaches in “Counter-Strike” taking advantage of an in-game exploit.
+The commission’s report was the culmination of a months-long investigation by Michal Slowinski, an esports referee, and Steve Dudenhoeffer, a software development manager at ESEA.
 Pursuing a tip, the two pored over reams of data to pinpoint whether coaches had exploited a bug to appear in-game unbeknown to anyone else, thereby allowing them to feed useful information to their players during matches.
 The work took up the time of a second full-time job, according to Slowinski and Dudenhoeffer.

-In the wake of ESIC’s report, 37 coaches were banned in September of 2020 for periods of time ranging from just under four months to three years.
-For Slowinski and Dudenhoeffer, the bans were validation of their tremendous effort, though a second report, dedicated to other instances of possible cheating not covered in the first report, still awaited publication.
+In the wake of ESIC’s report, 37 coaches were banned in September 2020 for periods of time ranging from just under four months to three years.
+For Slowinski and Dudenhoeffer, the bans were validations of their tremendous effort, though a second report, dedicated to other instances of possible cheating not covered in the first report, still awaited publication.
 It has yet to come out.

-“There was supposed to be second part released and even third … but seems like ESIC completely ignored it all,” Slowinski wrote in a Discord message to The Post.
+“There was supposed to be second part released and even third … but seems like ESIC completely ignored it all,” Slowinski wrote in a Discord message.
 “They know there are cheating coaches out there and they are doing nothing about it.
 How hard is it to just publish someone else’s work?”

 In a statement, Hanna explained that ESIC was waiting to reach an agreement with Valve, the game publisher behind “Counter-Strike: Global Offensive,” about sanctions before publishing the second report.